 If anyone in your party is experiencing symptoms of COVID-19, or if you believe you may have been exposed to the virus, do not visit the museum.
 We are happy to reschedule any reservation for this purpose.

 The information you provide at the time of ticket purchase may be used to support potential contact tracing.

-We ask that you maintain at least 6 feet distance from anyone not in your household at all times.
+We ask that you consider maintaining at least 6 feet distance from anyone not in your household at all times.

 Visitors are required to follow guide instructions very carefully throughout their time at the museum.

 Visitors are asked to wait outside until instructed to enter at the beginning of the tour as our museum does not have a lobby.